bmwiedemann/pymumble/README.md

 Requirements/installation
 -------------------------

-1. On a Debian-based system, install cython, build-essential, python-protobuf, libogg-dev.
+1. On a Debian-based system, install cython, build-essential, python-protobuf, libogg-dev libopus-dev.
 1. In the pyopus and pycelt directories, run `make`.

 Issues